phred1/challenge-aido_LF-baseline-behavior-cloning/README.md

 To generate our dataset, we used the logs from this file for the real images:
 [FH_real_ds_1.log] https://udemontreal-my.sharepoint.com/:u:/g/personal/anthony_courchesne_umontreal_ca/EXN3k7Z0VshBu4XZQaEeVOoBQdkjhHXAS8p8BGpQ3ZREmw?e=0fqkLO

-Credits to Francois for making the tedious work of collecting those logs!
+Credits to Francois Hebert for making the tedious work of collecting those logs!

 For the Real images logs, we used this log file:

 [ds_300_150slim_ir_yuv.log](https://udemontreal-my.sharepoint.com/:u:/g/personal/anthony_courchesne_umontreal_ca/EU4kZ4VktRVLsssJ2I81Ka8BAscRdbizPJuIvqG0HDks3w?e=dadOmW)

-Credits to Anthony for the logs.
+Credits to Anthony Courchesne for the logs.

 From those logs, to collect the dataset, simply run the commands:
 From the root of the repo: